HobblHase/qb-electrician/README.md

 # qb-electrician
 Electrician Job for QBCore

-A quick script I put together for QBCore that allows you to have players repair electrical faults in the city.
-Any issues or suggestions, contact me on Discord Spinks#0001

-Job check is disabled at the moment in the client.lua but if you want to add the job in, you sure can.
+A **only** QBCore script that was created by FaultyMatrix and jay-fivem.
+I edited the job restriction and created locals for all notifys, points, progressbars etc.

+> If you want to add the blip for a "non"-Job, just comment line 78 and 80 in *cl/main.lua*!

+**DISCLAIMER**
+* *I **did not** created that script!
+I only edited it so feel free to edit / fork it :)*